qor/qor/example/tutorial/bookstore/README.md

     go get github.com/pilu/fresh

-fresh is not necessary to use QOR, but it will make your life easier when playing with the tutorial: it monitors for file changes and automatically recompiles your code every time something has changed.
+`fresh` is not necessary to use QOR, but it will make your life easier when playing with the tutorial: It monitors for file changes and automatically recompiles your code every time something has changed.

-If you don't want to go with fresh you will have to rebuild/rerun your code every time instead.
+If you don't want to go with fresh you will have to terminate, rebuild, and rerun your code every time instead.